gertstulp/FertNet/README.md

-The `produce_data` function comes with one additional argument that allows you to keep the variables on the time it took respondents to answer eachcquestion.
+The `produce_data` function comes with one additional argument that allows you to keep the variables on the time it took respondents to answer each question.
 This information is probably less relevant to most researchers, which is why it defaults to being excluded.

 ``` r